thomasrolff/vita-nova-website/README.md

 ## Video url

 The video used on the landingpage is hosted through the Bunny cdn on the account of thomasrolff@icloud.com.
+The Allowed Referrers on this Bunny storage are:

+-   vita-nova-website-git-development-thomasrolff.vercel.app
+-   hotelvitanova.nl

+So locally the video won't work.